decaporg/decap-cms/website/content/docs/configuration-options.md

 All configuration options for Netlify CMS are specified in a `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).

-Alternatively, you can specify a custom config file using a link tag:
+Alternatively, you can specify a custom config file using a `link` tag:

 ```html
 <!-- Note the "type" and "rel" attribute values, which are required. -->
 <link href="path/to/config.yml" type="text/yaml" rel="cms-config-url">
 ```

 To see working configuration examples, you can [start from a template](../start-with-a-template) or check out the [CMS demo site](https://cms-demo.netlify.com).
-(No login required: click the login button and the CMS will open.)
+(No login required; click the login button and the CMS will open.)
 You can refer to the demo [configuration code](https://github.com/netlify/netlify-cms/blob/master/dev-test/config.yml) to see how each option was configured.

 You can find details about all configuration options below.
 Note that [YAML syntax](https://en.wikipedia.org/wiki/YAML#Basic_components) allows lists and objects to be written in block or inline style, and the code samples below include a mix of both.